vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-aspects-of-a-good-application.md

 ## Use the different stages to your advantage

-We would expect a Core Dev applicant to be an already experienced Ubuntu uploader through one of the other uploading teams such as a packageset or MOTU.
+We would expect a Ubuntu core developer applicant to be an already experienced Ubuntu uploader through one of the other uploading teams such as a packageset or MOTU.
-To directly go to Core Dev we would expect an **exceptionally** strong application.
+To directly go to Ubuntu core developer we would expect an **exceptionally** strong application.
 It is hard to go from zero to hero, but it does not have to be!

 Socially, we prefer to approve people -- and you prefer to be approved -- so we suggest not applying for the strictest permissions immediately.